 This assignment will be out of 1000 possible points.

-- You may also use the online editor at scratch.mit.edu Click on the "Create" link at the top left of the page.
-(This will require that you have Adobe Flash installed.)
+- We recommend using the online editor at scratch.mit.edu.
+From this page, click on the "Create" link at the top left of the page to open the Scratch editor.

 - Read through the brief Concepts Covered and Overview of Scratch sections below.